-Former “Lucky Strike” cigarette factory which was transformed into a 1 million sq. ft. retail, residential and office campus which includes restaurants, shops, amphitheatre and on-site parking garages.
+Former “Lucky Strike” cigarette factory, which was transformed into a 1-million-square-foot retail, residential, and office campus, which includes restaurants, shops, an amphitheater, and on-site parking garages.

 Shops, nationally acclaimed restaurants, and thriving nightclubs in the west end of Downtown Durham.
 Anchored by namesake Brightleaf Square; listed on the National Register of Historic Places.
 It includes turn-of-the-century brick tobacco warehouses, art galleries, jewelers, clothiers, and specialty shops.

 For more area attractions, visit Things To Do in Durham.